pgellert/dental-website/src/markdown/en/dental-services/oral-surgery.md

 # Oral Surgery in Gyor, Hungary

+Our dentist has over 20 years of experience in oral surgery, so you can trust that our service is of the highest quality.
+We are here to help in our dental praxis in Gyor, Hungary.

 ## Bone grafting

 Implants require a certain amount of bone in the jaw to be effective.